Clear Vision Doesn’t Equal Good Vision

-Comprehensive eye and vision examinations are important for children entering school and regularly throughout their school years to ensure healthy eyes and visual skills.
+Comprehensive eye and vision examinations are important for children entering school and regularly throughout their school years to help maintain healthy eyes and visual skills.
 The vision screenings offered in schools typically detect only 5% of all vision problems.

 Vision is the process of being able to interpret and use the information that is being seen.
 People are not just born with good vision.
 Good vision skills are something that everybody learns, just like they learn to walk or talk.
 Because everyone develops vision skills differently, no two people see exactly alike.